Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## How generalizable is our model?

+We performed other validation tests to judge the generalizability of our model.
+First, cross validation with 100 k folds was performed.
+The graphs below visualize the accuracy and kappa of the final model across folds.
+Each of these plots are clustered around the mean, indicating our model has decent generalizability.
+Accuracy is the percentage of correctly classifies instances out of all instances and kappa is is a metric that compares an Observed Accuracy with an Expected Accuracy (random chance).

 ```r
 ## Cross validation
 ctrl <- trainControl(method = "cv", number = 10, classProbs=TRUE,savePredictions = TRUE,verboseIter = TRUE)